shimizukawa/docs-test/source/topics/tutorials/config_pitfalls.rst

-.. _contents:

-.. _warning: Read all of this!
+.. warning:: Read all of this!
 ALL OF IT!

 Pitfalls and Common Mistakes
 ============================